 Best All-Around Hiking Shoes

 Our best all-around shoe provides unparalleled weather and debris protection.
-The Arcteryx Aerios FL Mid GTX Hiking Shoes are a perfect choice for adventurous hikers.
-The GORE-TEX waterproof membrane will keep feet protected (even in a downpour).
+The Vasque Breeze LT LOW NTX Hiking Shoes are a perfect choice for adventurous hikers.
+The Nature-Tex waterproof membrane will keep feet protected (even in a downpour).

 The grip of the Vibram outsole is suitable for tackling varied terrain as it provides added traction.
-Customers raved about these hiking shoes keeping their feet light, comfortable & stable.
-Their sleek design looks suitable for casual use as well as on the trail.
+We love how these hiking shoes keep your feet dry, comfortable and stable.
+They feel light, weighing only 1 lb.
+9 oz.
+(716g), and their sleek design looks suitable for casual use as well as on the trail.

 - Lightweight & waterproof